National Council of Rural Advisers (NCRA)

 - 'Rural Thinks' workshop: Benbecula - 5 April 2018

-The Council is co-chaired by Alison Milne and Lorne Crerar with an additional twelve members drawn from a variety of backgrounds.
+The Council was co-chaired by Alison Milne and Lorne Crerar with an additional twelve members drawn from a variety of backgrounds.

 Members were appointed as unpaid and independent advisors on the basis of their lived expertise within the rural economy.